Homemade Soft Pretzels

 - 1/4 teaspoon white vinegar

-When the dough is almost done resting, boil the water.
+- When the dough is almost done resting, boil the water.
 Once it begins to boil, remove the water from the heat.
 Add the baking soda and stir until it’s fully dissolved.
-Transfer the water mixture to an 8x8 or 9x9” pan.
+Transfer the water mixture to an 8×8 or 9×9” pan.
 Set the mixture aside to cool slightly.
 We want the water to be warm when we use it for dipping the dough into, but not hot.

-Preheat the oven to 475°F. Line a baking sheet with parchment paper (or spray with cooking spray).
+- Preheat the oven to 475°F. Line a baking sheet with parchment paper.